aul12/RoboCup-Simulation/README.md

 ### Canvas
 The canvas renderer is a normal 2D canvas based algorithm.
 It should work without flaws, but doesn't support features like zooming and panning.
 ### WebGL
-The WebGL renderer is still experimental, not all features are working (for example ball placement by mouse).
+The WebGL renderer is still experimental, not all features are working.
 But it is fully 3D and the angle and position of the camera can be changed with the mouse.

 ### Changing the rendering engine
 The rendering engines are fully compatible you can choose which one to use by including the appropriate file at the end of ```index.html```